 Startup Runway Calculator

-Cash on hand, monthly burn — how long until zero.
+Cash on hand, monthly burn, and how long until zero.

 Runway is the number every founder should know cold: how many months of cash you have left at your current burn.
 Enter two numbers to find out.